The Burnside problem for odd exponents: The induction

-where $R'$ is a suffix of $R$, $F_3$ is a side of a canonical triangle of rank~$r - 1$, $G_3'$ is a suffix of a side of a canonical triangle of rank~$r - 1$, and $\tilde{L}$ is a proper prefix of $La^ma_1$.}\\
+where $R'$ is a suffix of $R$, $F_3$ is a side of a canonical triangle of rank~$r - 1$, $G_3'$ is a (possibly empty) suffix of a side of a canonical triangle of rank~$r - 1$, and $\tilde{L}$ is a proper prefix of $La^ma_1$.}\\

 \end{remark}